 I would love to visit more of Latin America.
-Brasil and Punta del Este are definitely on the bucket list.
+Brazil and Punta del Este are definitely on the bucket list.

 Merida and Izamal.
-Izamal, the yellow town is just gorgeous and so peaceful.
+Izamal known as the yellow town is just gorgeous and so peaceful.
 Merida is hopping these days.
 Every time I go there, they've opened a new restaurant or a new art gallery.
 I love the combination of the old and the new.
 The food in Merida is also a highlight.

 Friends of friends opened a hotel in Tulum.
 It was called Las Ranitas.
 At the time Tulum was an off the radar destination, there were only four hotels.
 I was in desperate need of a break from my NY life.
 I took a sabbatical and went to Tulum.
-I didn’t know much about it.
-But I saw pictures of the beach and said, that's where I need to be.
+I didn’t know much about it, but I saw pictures of the beach and said, that's where I need to be.
 It was in the middle of January in NY and freezing so I decided to take three months off.
 I loved Tulum the the moment I arrived.
 And yes, it was exactly what I needed.
 Three months became a year and then another 6 months and so on.
-First I helped my friends with the hotel, then I met Nicolas Malleville (a famous argentinean model aka known as the founder of Coqui Coqui perfumes and hotels) who was embarking on his dream to design and develop hotels in the Yucatan.
+First I helped my friends with the hotel, then I met Nicolas Malleville (a famous Argentinean model aka known as the founder of Coqui Coqui perfumes and hotels) who was embarking on his dream to design and develop hotels in the Yucatan.
 After doing this for awhile, I decided that maybe it was time to go back to NY.
-At the time I was ready again for a little bit more action and a better social life.
-I moved back to NY, but spent part time in Tulum.
-I got a job to running a Vintage show room in NYC, created by the former Vintage buyer of Ralph Lauren.
+I moved back to NYC, but spent part time in Tulum.
+I got a job running a Vintage show room in NYC, created by the former Vintage buyer of Ralph Lauren.
 Eventually I missed my Tulum life too much so what was meant to be a three month sabbatical turned into a long term affair.
 I decided to buy a house in Valladolid and renovate it.
-Valladolid is a beautiful old colonial city which is only 1 1/2 hours from Tulum.
+Valladolid is a beautiful old colonial city which is only 11/2 hours from Tulum.
 I just didn’t see myself living alone as a single woman on the beach of Tulum with no electricity and no hot water.
 I am not good with generators and the rustic life.
-I love the peacefulness of Valladolid, loved the culture and the architecture.
+I love the peacefulness of Valladolid, the culture and the architecture.
 The town is nearly 500 years old.
-I bought a colonial house, which I restored and started my company here.
-There are also more artisans in and around Valladolid.
-Tulum is a rather new place and new town.
-Valladolid is a perfect home base.
-We are only 1 1/2 from Tulum, Cancun and from Merida.
-From here you can explore the beaches of Holbox, Tulum, Playa del Carmen, etc. and the culture of Merida with their surrounding haciendas.
+I bought a colonial house, which I restored and then started my company here utilizing the many artisans in and around Valladolid.
+Valladolid has turned out to be a perfect home base.
+We are only 11/2 hours from Tulum, Cancun and Merida.
+From here you can explore the beaches of Holbox, Tulum, Playa del Carmen and the culture of Merida with their surrounding haciendas.

 Yes, absolutely.
 I am also thinking about finally learning Maya.
 It’s something I wanted to learn for a long time.
 But restoring my house and starting my company didn’t leave me with much free time.
 I love the mayan language and most of my artisans speak maya and not Spanish.